Spring Has Arrived

 Frozen in My Tracks

 I remained standing where I was for a minute or so but heard and saw nothing more, so I decided to continue with my intended mission.
 I took a couple more steps inside and reached the first set of built-in shelving.
 I lifted the top box and set it on the floor to my right, then proceeded to pick up the bottom box which was sitting directly on the shelf.
 As I lifted the second box, there began a barrage of loud screeching and squeaking, almost screaming....I froze with the box in hand, lifted about six inches off the shelf....I think I was in some sort of shock.
 After what seemed like an eternity but was probably only a few seconds, my head cleared and I dropped the box.
 The second the box hit the shelf, what seemed like a thousand teeny tiny mice came running out.
 They scampered in every direction.
 It reminded me of ants running from fire.
 Then, a huge, gigantic mouse came running at me, well it actually ran past me but I wasn't sure what it was going to do.
 I thought I was going to faint, I think I actually did black out for a moment.
 I gasped for air and ran as fast as I could...it felt as though I was in slow motion.
 I reached my home, went through the door and locked it behind me for some reason.
-Then, completely out of breath, I collapsed into the security of my big green chair, still unable to think clearly just yet.
+Then, completely out of breath, I fell into the closest chair, still unable to think clearly just yet.

 A few minutes later, trying to pull myself together and trying to digest what just happened, it hit me that the large creature was the biggest mice I had ever seen or heard of.
 So after giving myself a few more minutes to calm down, I called an exterminator, then took a hot shower.
 Later, in the afternoon, I couldn't get the vision of the large mouse off my mind and I also was curious to know if all those little ones were going to be as huge as the giant one was.
 So, even though I was exhausted from the horrible experience and mice are not my favorite subject, I decided to do a little research, only to discover that they weren't mice at all, they were in fact rats.
 Okay, that's it I thought to myself.
 I hope I never have to look at a mice or rat again; The exterminator will be here tomorrow.
 I'm going to call it a day.
 At that point, I turned the computer off and tried to relax.